 In general, parents have a right to periodically or routinely visit with their children if they no longer live together.
 The courts are usually lax when it comes to deciding if someone deserves this right.
 However, there are a few barriers to visitation in Albany that you should know about – whether you are seeking the visitation yourself or you are trying to prevent a co-parent from receiving it.
 Your best chance at success in this endeavor is by working with a trusted visitation attorney.

 If the parent has a major mental health problem, a history of abusing drugs or alcohol, or is currently incarcerated, they may be denied both visitation and custody rights.
 Local courts have a history of keeping their rulings equal and fair, resisting emotional pleas that are not backed up by evidence.
 If a party is insisting that their former partner is a bad influence or poses a danger, they must provide concrete proof.
-Parental rights carry a lot of weight in Albany.
+Parental rights carry a lot of weight in Albany visitation cases.